 Application for Rooms in University Housing Facilities

 Only regular enrolled, full-time, unmarried students are eligible to live on campus without special permission.
 Students not enrolled as full-time may be granted special permission from the Director of University Housing to reside on campus.

-With the exception of new freshmen, resident may have a 2.0 overall GPA at the time of application to the residence halls and organizational housing.
+With the exception of new freshmen, residents are required to have a 2.0 overall GPA at the time of application to the residence halls and organizational housing.
 All residents must maintain a 2.0 overall GPA to remain in the residence halls and organizational housing.
 Apartment residents must have a 2.3 overall GPS and sophomore standing at the time of application, and must retain 2.3 overall GPA to remain in Southeastern Oaks Apartments.
 Students who do not meet these criteria may file an appeal with the University Housing Academic Standards Committee.

-The housing application portal can be found at www.southeastern.edu/liveoncampus where, click “Apply Now.”
+The housing application portal can be found at www.southeastern.edu/liveoncampus by selecting the “Apply No” link.
 Applications for University Housing must be submitted via this portal and must be accompanied by the processing fee ($100) and room prepayment ($300).
 The processing fee increases to $150 if not submitted by posted deadlines.
 Students must be considered fully admitted to the University in order to access and complete the application.
 Students submitting a housing room application agree to live in housing and are responsible for all housing and meal charges through May commencement, unless only applying for summer semester housing.
 Please contact University Housing for details regarding Organizational Housing agreement terms.